 3 | 2

 Now the pattern is easy to read.
 Most values are in the teens and twenties, 2121 appears twice, and there is only one value in the thirties.
-You can also rebuild the original list immediately, which is harder to do from a histogram.
+You can also rebuild the original list immediately, which a histogram cannot offer.

-It is also easy to choose inconsistent stems.
+A third is choosing inconsistent stems.
 If one stem represents tens, every stem should represent tens.
 For decimal data, a stem and leaf plot can still work, but the split rule must be stated clearly.

 When To Use A Stem And Leaf Plot

-For a large data set, other displays are often easier to scan.
-But for quiz scores, classroom statistics, or short measurement lists, a stem and leaf plot is often one of the clearest first views.
+For a large data set, other displays are easier to scan.
+But for quiz scores, classroom statistics, or short measurement lists, a stem and leaf plot is often the clearest first view.

 Need help with a problem?